eins78/Bachelor/Verteidigung/index.md

 ## <i class="fa fa-suitcase"></i> **Long Term** \
 ***Sustainability***

-- reproducibility
+- reproducible "forever"
-- "as long as computers exist"
+- at least "as long as computers exist"

 <aside class="notes">
   Make sure that once written, the source of a publication can be compiled into the desired output 'forever', or at least as long as computers exist.